jasminpy/ItsJustAnInterviewTask/README.md

 # It's Just An Interview Task
-## Restaurant reviews analysis with machine learning
+## Restaurant reviews analysis with machine learning: A short review
 **What is NLP?**
 Natural language processing (NLP for short) is a part of artificial intelligence for processing and analyzing human languages such as English.
 We use machine learning algorithms to process and analyze texts and even handle predictive analysis.